 Gather the ingredients.

 Heat a large skillet over medium-high heat and add the olive oil.

 Add the onions and sauté for 3 minutes until tender.

-Add the slivered Brussels sprouts, season with salt and pepper, and sauté for 5 to 10 minutes, until the Brussels sprouts are wilted, or as soft as you would like them.
+Add the slivered Brussels sprouts and season with salt and pepper.
+Sauté for 5 to 10 minutes, until the Brussels sprouts are wilted, or as soft as you would like them.
 Serve hot or warm.

-- Don’t forget that they will shrink down as you cook them, so start with a larger amount than you might think necessary.
-One pound will feed 4 people, approximately, and you can multiply as needed.
+- Don’t forget that Brussels sprouts will shrink down as you cook them, so start with a larger amount than you might think necessary.
+One pound will feed four people, approximately, and you can multiply as needed.

 - Pre-shredded or slivered Brussels sprouts are readily available in bags or containers in many supermarkets, especially during the fall and winter months.

 - If you want to sliver them yourself, it does take a little time, but they will be super fresh, and some of us find it therapeutic.
-Use a good sharp knife or mandolin, just be careful to watch your fingers!
+Use a good sharp knife or mandoline; just be careful to watch your fingers.